 Although this area of work is open to all graduates, the following subjects may be preferred and can offer some exemptions from the professional examinations:

 A good honours degree is necessary when applying to larger firms.
 Graduates are preferred by some employers, while others may consider candidates with relevant HND subjects and good interpersonal skills.

-A pre-entry postgraduate qualification is not needed, but professional qualifications, particularly the ICSA examinations, which lead to the designation 'chartered secretary', are essential for public limited company secretaries and strongly advisable for those in private limited companies.
+A pre-entry postgraduate qualification is not needed, but professional qualifications, particularly the CGI examinations, which lead to the designation chartered secretary, are essential for public limited company secretaries and strongly advisable for those in private limited companies.